-In real mode operation, the Cx486SLC only addresses the lowest 1 MByte (220) of memory.
-To calculate a physical memory address, the 16bit segment base address located in the selected segment register is shifted left by four bits and then the 16-bit offset address is added.
+In real mode operation, the Cx486SLC/e only addresses the lowest 1 MByte (220) of memory.
+To calculate a physical memory address, the 16-bit segment base address located in the selected segment register is multiplied by 16 and then the 16-bit offset address is added.
 The resulting 20-bit address is then extended with four zeros in the upper address bits to create the 24-bit physical address.
-Figure 2-16 illustrates the real mode address calculation.
+Figure 2-20 illustrates the real mode address calculation.
 Physical addresses beyond 1 MByte cause a segment limit overrun exception.

 The addition of the base address and the offset address may result in a carry.
-Therefore, the resulting address may actually contain up to 21 significant address bits that address memory in the first 64 KBytes above 1 MByte.
+Therefore, the resulting address may actually contain up to 21 significant address bits that can address memory in the first 64 KBytes above 1 MByte.